Illinois Vital Records

 How to Order Illinois Vital Records

 The Illinois Division of Vital Records does not issue certified copies of marriage certificates; they only produce marriage verifications.
-If you need a certified copy of your marriage certificate, you can order it online with Vital Records Online.
+If you need a certified copy of your marriage certificate, you can order it online through Vital Records Online.
 Otherwise, you must contact the County Clerk’s office in the county in which the marriage occurred.

 The cost, eligibility requirements, necessary documents, and processing times for vital records requests vary based on the certificate type and ordering method.
 Reviewing the procedures and terms before requesting a vital record copy from the IDPH Division of Vital Records is crucial.

-Ordering Online
+Ordering Illinois Vital Records Online

-1. Complete the online application and upload your documents, and
+1. Complete the online application.

-2. process your order.
+2. Upload your documents.

 To obtain an Illinois birth, death, or marriage certificate online, confirm that you are authorized and have all necessary documents ready to upload before beginning the secure application.